-The sinner will say, "But I don't feel dead.
+But the sinner says, "I don't feel dead.
 I feel like I'm accomplishing some pretty important things in my life, things that surely matter to God."

-But he thinks that because he is deluded, and he is deluded by two influences.
-First, he is following "the ways of this world," and second, "the ruler of the kingdom of the air."
-The world and the devil.
+He says this because he is deluded, and he is deluded by two influences.
+First, he is following "the course of this world," and second, "the prince of the power of the air."
+There is why he thinks he's good.
+He's deceived by these two influences: the world and the devil.

 To which the sinner might say, "Now I know you're crazy.
 The devil doesn't control me.
-I don't do séances and sacrifice animals to him.
-In fact, I don't lie (at least not too much), steal, or cheat.
+I don't do séances and sacrifice animals.
+Nor do I lie (at least not too much), steal, or cheat.
 I do a lot of good, including for my church.
 You're not talking about me."

 But herein lies the delusion.
-Whether he realizes it or not, the sinner is listening to the influence of the world and the devil.
-Both whisper to us, saying, "You're okay with God.
+Whether he realizes it or not, the sinner is listening to the narrative of the world and the devil.
+Both whisper to him, saying, "You're okay with God.
 You're a good person."
-And they whisper a lot of other lies too, like, "You can live however you want," and "You're the master of your own fate," and "All roads lead to heaven."
+And they whisper a lot of other lies too, like, "You can live however you want," because "God just wants you to be happy," and "All roads lead to Him anyway."

 Brothers and sisters, that was our condition, and we need to stop and remember it.
-We were dead and we were deluded.
+We were dead, and deluded.
 To make matters worse...

 3. We were doomed (3).
-"All of us also lived among them at one time, gratifying the cravings of our sinful nature and following its desires and thoughts.
-Like the rest, we were by nature objects of wrath."
+"Among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind."